 We also learned that Olive growing is like any other primary production enterprise.
 Engaging with the local rural community was like being woken up from a dream.
 (I won't go into the detail!).
 With lots of local advice, we realised that the primary determinants of our products were nature and that we needed to work with what we had because whatever we would add would only ever have short-term benefit and quite likely long-term detrimental impacts.
 So healthy trees and healthy soil are the things we focus on.
 We have limited water and therefore we live with the seasonal variations in yield, choosing not to push the trees artificially.

 Given all the challenges with the primary production issues, they really are just things to be understood and “lived” with.
 We have learned to expect the unexpected and to not have unrealistic expectations.

 For our industry, however, the challenges are in the sales and marketing of our wonderful product.
 Our extra virgin olive oils are amongst the best in the world, but we need to educate the Australian consumer to this fact and the fact that they are being duped as to what to expect of real Extra Virgin Olive Oil.

 Australian consumers need to pressure the government to implement tougher labelling regulations across all food groups.
 For the olive oil industry, this would mean that much of the deceitful labelling of imported bulk oil would be stopped.
 It wouldn’t be called Extra Virgin Olive oil because much of it is not Extra Virgin Olive oil!
 A very high proportion of it is adulterated deodorised rancid oils that are deceitfully labelled.

-So enough of me being on our high horse...I could type for days.
+So enough of me being on my high horse...I could type for days.
 Please explore the rest of the story and if you have questions just call or drop us a message.